 A defining feature of Cerio’s artistic vision is his meticulous attention to detail and his ability to transform familiar spaces into surreal scenarios.
 He frequently employs the element of inexperience, encouraging viewers to perceive the world from an alternative perspective.
 His compositions are carefully structured, with precise lighting that enhances both the imaginative and contemplative aspects of his work.

-Cerio’s practice also delves into themes of memory and remembrance, prompting reflection on past experiences and future aspirations.
+Cerio’s practice also addresses into themes of memory and remembrance, prompting reflection on past experiences and future aspirations.
 His imagery is often imbued with a sense of suspension, where time appears to stretch, turning ordinary situations into moments of deep contemplation.
 He constructs scenes that, while not necessarily real, possess an uncanny lifelike quality.

-His projects—including Synthetic Italian, Souvenir, Aqua Park, Night Ski, and Chinese Fun—represent key stages in his cohesive artistic journey.
+His projects—including Synthetic Italian, Souvenir, Aqua Park, Night Ski, and Chinese Fun—represent key stages in his artistic journey.
 These works examine memory, “other” locations that embody current desires and future recollections, and the role of vacation and leisure as a means of escaping everyday life.

 SELECTED WORKS